-Find the Cheapest Homeowners Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

-Home insurance companies usually pay homeowners insurance claims in two parts — actual cash value, then recoverable depreciation — to dissuade fraud and to limit excess claim payouts.
-After you've made a home insurance claim and repaired or replaced the damaged property, your insurer will pay you a check for the recoverable depreciation amount.
+Home insurance companies usually pay replacement cost claims in two parts — actual cash value, then recoverable depreciation — to dissuade fraud and to limit excessive payouts.
+After you've repaired or replaced the damaged property, your insurer will write you a check for the recoverable depreciation amount.

 What is Recoverable Depreciation?